husnaiqbal/Portfolio/Healing Horizons Minute Clinic: Database Design and Implementation/README.md

 **Healing Horizons Minute Clinic: Database Design & Implementation**

-This project involved designing and implementing a comprehensive relational database system for Healing Horizons Minute Clinic, Inc., a healthcare provider operating multiple clinics and pharmacies.
+This was a group project that involved designing and implementing a comprehensive relational database system for Healing Horizons Minute Clinic, Inc., a healthcare provider operating multiple clinics and pharmacies.

 **Key Components**

-- **Entity-Relationship Diagram (ERD):** A complete ERD was created to visually map out the entities, attributes, and relationships, ensuring a well-structured and normalized database design.
+- **Entity-Relationship Diagram (ERD):** A complete ERD was created to visually map out the entities, attributes, and relationships.

 - **Relational Database Creation:** Tables were built with appropriate primary and foreign key constraints to ensure data integrity and normalization.